Skip to main content

 Overview

-Mr. Robertson currently teaches/has taught a variety of finance courses across numerous programs at the Smith School of Business, including courses in the Executive MBA, Master of Finance – Toronto, Full-time MBA, Master of International Business, Accelerated MBA, GDB and Bachelor of Commerce programs.
-He is also the Finance Expert in Residence in Smith’s Career Advancement Centre.
+Mr. Robertson currently teaches/has taught a variety of finance courses across numerous programs at the Smith School of Business, including courses in the Executive MBA, Master of Finance – Toronto, Full-time MBA, Master of International Business, Accelerated MBA, and Bachelor of Commerce programs.
+He is also a finance expert in Smith’s Career Advancement Centre.

 Academic Area